ruingl/Yue/README.md

 # YueV1

-YueV1 is a versatile and customizable chatbot engine for Facebook Messenger, powered by Node.js and integrated with various APIs for enhanced functionality.
+Yue is a chatbot engine for Messenger, powered by Node.js and integrated with various APIs for enhanced functionality.

 ## Features

 - **Command System:** Easily create, manage, and execute commands with a flexible command system.
 - **API Integration:** Utilizes APIs for AI, messaging, and more to enhance its capabilities.
-- **Command Installer:** Install custom commands on-the-fly using `yue-cmd install` command.

 ## Getting Started

-To get started with YueV1, follow these steps:
+To get started with Yue, follow these steps:

 1. Clone the repository:
    ```bash